13 Hand Creams with Nearly Perfect Reviews

 Soy, which has a variety of active components that help restore barrier function and replenish moisture, as well as provides antioxidant activity that can help to smooth and soften skin.

-We realize that’s a lot of label-reading and not all moisturizers are created equal.
-We rounded up the best-reviewed products on the market—the ones that earned more than four and a half stars from reviewers—so that your poor hands get some much-needed TLC.
+Of course, that’s a lot of label-reading, and not all moisturizers are created equal.
+Dermatologists have the expertise when it comes to skin and skincare products, from how to treat your skin during the winter to what hand cream is best for your individual situation.
+With the help of our experts, we rounded up the best-reviewed products on the market—the ones that earned more than four and a half stars from reviewers—so that your poor hands get some much-needed TLC.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.